jvdsn/crypto-attacks/README.md

 $ sage -python --version
 Python 3.9.0
 ```
-If your SageMath version is older than 3.9.0, some features in some scripts might not work.
+If your SageMath Python version is older than 3.9.0, some features in some scripts might not work.

 ## Usage
 Unit tests are located in the `test` directory and can be executed using the `unittest` module or using `pytest`.
 This should not take very long, perhaps a few minutes depending on your machine.